hibiii/BlindMe/README.md

 ## Using

-By default, new worlds and servers don't have any effects turned on by default.
+By default, new worlds and servers don't have any effects turned on.
-To change this, use the settings screen (accessible through Mod Menu), or use the `/blindme` command.
+To change this, use the `/blindme` command, or use the settings screen, accessible through Mod Menu or through the `/blindme settings` subcommand.
-A world can have the blindness effect disabled, too.

 ## Requirements